oac-tree/oac-tree-gui/test/testsequencer-gui-integration/README.md

 # Unit tests for Sequencer GUI

-- Complex inetgration tests requiring Qt's event loop
+- Complex inetgration tests requiring Qt's event loop and/or QApplication